-This report is made solely to the company's directors, as a body, in accordance with our engagement letter dated 21 February 2020 and solely for the purpose of providing an opinion over the consolidated non-statutory financial information contained within this document titled 'consolidated non-statutory financial information'.
-Our audit work has been undertaken so that we might state to the company's directors those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the company's directors, as a body, in accordance with our engagement letter dated 16 February 2021 and solely for the purpose of providing an opinion over the consolidated non-statutory financial information contained within this document titled 'consolidated non-statutory financial information'.
+Our report is not to be used for any other purpose, recited or referred to in any document, copied or made available (in whole or in part) to any other person without prior written express consent.
+We accept no duty, responsibility or liability to any other party in connection with the report or this engagement.